 For this guideline I was mainly inspired by Somatic approaches and Improvisation Technologies, wanting to combine both in Dance Improvisation classes.
-Somatic comes from the Greek word: Soma and refers to the integration of body, mind and spirit.
+Somatic comes from the Greek word: Soma, and refers the integration of body, mind and spirit.
 Somatic dance is an embodied movement practice that focuses on cultivating a deep awareness of the body and its sensations.
-Another key of Somatic dance is the concept of "listening" to the body, as well encouraging the integration of motion and awareness.
+Another key of Somatic dance is the concept of "listening" to the body, as well encourage the integration of motion and consciousness.

 As a teacher of Contemporary Dance, an integral part of my teaching philosophy is the conviction that Somatic approaches are essential to the development of the dancer as an artist, as they support the dancer's powers of agency, self-regulation and independent problem solving.
 This guideline is also influenced by the work of the American choreographer William Forsythe through his system called "Improvisation Technologies" (1995-96).
-The keys to his vocabulary offer multiple perspectives on his approach to improvisation, as the body being transformed as an interface to draw lines, curves and volumes in space.
+The keys to his vocabulary offer multiple perspectives on his approach to improvisation.
+In which the body is transformed as an interface to draw lines, curves and volumes in space.